typelift/Aquifer/README.md

 If that all seems complicated, don't worry!
-The diagrams are always accompanied by proper explanations of the semantics of their respective methods in *plain english*.
+The diagrams are always accompanied by proper explanations of the semantics of their respective methods in *plain English*.
 If the documentation is ever unclear, feel free to ask a question, file an issue, or put it in your own words in a pull request.

 # Programming With Pipes